Proxihox/Networks_Hackathon/README.md

 *Note* : To end the process, use `^C`

 ## How to run individual files for debugging and testing
-* When you want to run individual files for debugging and testing purposes, Run it from the main directory of the codebase
+* When you want to run individual files for debugging and testing purposes, run it from the main directory of the codebase
-* For instancef if you want to run `server.sh` present in `Networks_Hackathon/https_server`.
+* For instance if you want to run `server.sh` present in `Networks_Hackathon/https_server`.
 Make sure that your terminal's current working directory is
 ```
 ../Networks_Hackathon
 ```